Published: 15 August 2016

 Your values guide your thinking and actions.
 They set the standard for your behaviour and performance in the work place, and that of your team's.
 They are the basis of what you believe to be good or bad, right or wrong.

-The workplace is often multigenerational, ethnically diverse and composed of people of different genders and sexual orientation.
+The workplace is often multigenerational, ethnically diverse and composed of people of different genders and sexual orientations.
 For workplaces to be harmonious, developing a value statement and talking about how those values will be expressed within the work team is a great way to build team cohesion and workplace harmony.

 Janette Cooper is a registered nurse, currently working as a gastroenterology procedure nurse at Noarlunga Hospital.
 She has a Bachelor of Nursing, a Graduate Certificate in Health Service Management from Flinders University, and a certificate in Gastroenterology Nursing from The Queensland University of Technology.
 In 2012 she began a life coaching course with The Coaching Institute in Melbourne.
 It has allowed her to combine her two passions of nursing and personal development.
 She divides her time between gastroenterology nursing and promoting personal development and leadership by means of frequently published articles through Ausmed, leadership presentations and workshops and coaching health professionals wanting to develop their leadership potential.
 See Educator Profile